diananova/diananova/README.md

 <p>

  - [iTeach](https://github.com/MLH-Fellowship/zusammen): A web app for non-professional teachers to teach.
- - [Recycling Toss](https://github.com/MLH-Fellowship/paper-toss): a 2D mobile game developed with React Native and react-native-game-engine to teach kids about recycling.
+ - [RecycleThis](https://github.com/MLH-Fellowship/paper-toss): a 2D mobile game developed with React Native and react-native-game-engine to teach kids about recycling.

 </p>